tiu03/Snowflake-data-engineering-self-learning/README.md

 # Snowflake-data-engineering-self-learning
-a clone repo of Introduction to Modern Data Engineering with Snowflake
+> [!NOTE]
+> **Personal Learning Repository**
+> This repo is my personal workspace for practicing and implementing the [Snowflake Labs - Modern Data Engineering](https://github.com/Snowflake-Labs/modern-data-engineering-snowflake) project.

 ## Introduction to Modern Data Engineering with Snowflake